What Makes This Place Special

 More than a just a final resting place, many visitors to our cemeteries find peace and comfort in the natural beauty of each property.
 Whether it’s the urban setting of Erie Cemetery, the former farmland at Laurel Hill, or the wondrous greens and waterways of Wintergreen Gorge, a visit to one of our cemeteries is a unique experience.

-A stroll through the Erie Cemetery will provide you insight into the lives of some of Erie’s earliest settlers and founding citizens.
+A stroll through the Erie Cemetery provides you insight into the lives of some of Erie’s earliest settlers and founding citizens.
 The William L. Scott mausoleum, the grandest memorial in Erie Cemetery, carries with it a story of thievery dating back to 1911.

 Additionally, the canyon and waterways surrounding Wintergreen Gorge Cemetery have often been regarded as a place of impressive scenery by naturalists since the late 19th century.